 The materials are spread into long rows ("windrow") piles to decompose over a long time.
 Microorganisms break down the materials and heat the pile to very high temperatures.
 In about 3 months, the microorganisms transform the piles into an earthy, soil-like material called compost.
 The compost is used for many different landscape applications.
 Finished compost suitable for home landscaping projects is available to residents at the SMaRT Station.

-Because cart collection will be weekly starting in mid-July 2017, Recology will need to add more truck routes.
-As a result, the cost of the program (including collection and compost facility processing) will be considered in July 2018 when the City Council reviews and approves utility rates.
-The cost of the food scraps program is estimated to result in a 5 percent rate increase (e.g. $1.60 per month for a 32-gallon cart in 2018-19) for residents with curbside service (individual carts).
-Remember, the trash rate is a "bundled" rate and includes the collection and processing of all individual carts (garbage, recycling, and compost), as well as street sweeping, three free On Call Plus clean up appointments, household hazardous waste events, confidential shredding events, home compost workshops, access to the Mountain View Recycling Center and the SMaRT Station buy-back and drop-off services, utility billing and many more services that residents have come to enjoy.
+The cost of the food scraps program for residents subscribed to curbside service is estimated to result in a 5 percent rate increase (e.g. $1.60 per month for a 32-gallon cart in 2018-19) for residents with curbside service (individual carts).
+Remember, the curbside service rate is a "bundled" rate and includes the collection and processing of all individual carts (garbage, recycling, and compost), as well as street sweeping, three free On Call Plus clean up appointments, household hazardous waste events, confidential shredding events, home compost workshops, access to the Mountain View Recycling Center and the SMaRT Station buy-back and drop-off services, utility billing and many more services that residents have come to enjoy.

-The new food scraps program and weekly collection service might cause you to think about "downsizing" your compost and trash carts.
-Before making a request to exchange your compost or trash cart for a smaller size, think about how fall leaves and holidays may impact your needs!
+Thinking about "downsizing" your trash cart and compost cart?
+The new food scraps program and weekly collection service might cause you to think about doing so.
+Before making a request to exchange your trash or compost cart for a smaller size, think about how fall leaves and holidays may impact your needs!
+Here are some tips:

 Trash Cart.
 Similarly, residents are encouraged to wait a few months before requesting a smaller trash cart size; but new residents, seniors and disabled persons may request changes at any time.
-Choose a size that is large enough for your household trash, including extra capacity for holidays, family celebrations, non-recyclable online shipment packaging, and household projects throughout the year.
-Remember, the goal is to reduce waste, but preserve enough capacity for extra trash (and avoid having to buy an extra garbage sticker).
-For more information about which cart size is appropriate for your household, visitwww.mountainview.gov/cartsize.
+Important: Choose a cart size that is large enough for your weekly household trash, including extra capacity for holidays, family celebrations, non-recyclable online shipment packaging, and household projects throughout the year.
+Remember, the goal is to reduce waste, but preserve enough capacity for extra trash (and avoid the inconvenience of having to buy an extra garbage sticker).
+For more information about which cart size is appropriate for your household, visit www.mountainview.gov/cartsize.